-On my previous trips I had indeed visited numerous sites of baobabs, photographed many trees and collected a lot of material.
+I love baobabs and I have spent many years tracing down beautiful specimens all over the Southern and Eastern African region.
+On previous trips I had indeed visited numerous sites of baobabs, photographed many trees and collected a lot of material.
 However, for various reasons I did not succeed to visit some of the most important Baobab highlights.
-Either the sites were out of reach due to lack of suitable transport or we did not have enough time.
+Either the sites were out of reach due to lack of suitable transport – I did not manage to ride my heavyly loaded motorbike through deep sand – or we did not have enough time.
 In 2013 circumstances were perfect to realize my dream: Going on a Baobab-Journey!
 I spent nearly four months touring to special Baobab locations in the Southern African Region.

 Baobabs at Kruger National Park & Musina